 If asking for a hold doesn’t delay the tax collector for long, you can try one of these tactics:

 - Question the accuracy of the tax bill.
 Because tax bills are difficult to decipher, you don’t need to say anything other than it doesn’t look right.
 If you raise a doubt in an IRS collector’s mind, he must exercise reasonable forbearance—that is, he can’t take further steps to collect until he verifies the bill’s accuracy.
 This could take him several days or several months.
 If he refuses your request, ask to talk to his manager.
 If this doesn’t work, call the Taxpayer Advocate Service.
-(See Chapter 8.)
+(See our article about the taxpayer advocate.)
 If anyone questions your right, refer them to the Internal Revenue Manual 0018; IRS Policy Statement P-5-16.

 - Submit an Offer in Compromise.
 The IRS usually suspends all collection activities while the Offer is pending, often a period of several months or as long as two years.